 Also the output to drive the MOSFET needs to be pin 14, and/or 11.
 We can also see the output voltage is monitored at pin 2 via a voltage divider - obviously the input to the error amplifier.
 Using the values of resistors connected to this terminal, and knowing the regulation should commence at about 7V, the reference voltage of this IC was calculated to be around 5V.
 This immediately eliminated several types from the list of possibilities.
 Pin 9 would appear to be able to shut down the IC should the 15V zener conduct.

-The 3524 family of regulator IC's fits these specifications.
+The 3524 family of regulator IC's fits these pin connections.

 Track side of the PCB.
 IC pin numbers and MOSFET pins are labelled.

-Investigation reveals the IC is likely to be a LM3524D.
+Investigation reveals the IC is likely to be from the 3524 family.